Jetroid/jetroid.github.io/_posts/2016-04-04-deep-thought.markdown

 layout: post
 title:  "FC Deep Thought"
 date:   2016-04-03 20:00:00 +0100
+summary: "A look at how to get the most out of a simple concept."
 ---
 My Father runs a small business called Frequency Central which designs, builds and sells synthesiser modules.